What is Poison Ivy/Oak?

 EAse Symptoms today

 Don't let poison oak or ivy stop you from spending time outdoors on your favorite hiking trails.
 When you visit TruDerm, you can be confident that you are in good hands.
 Our skin care professionals will provide you with the treatment and tools you need to ease your symptoms so you can return to your normal routine.
-Call our Allen, TX office today to schedule an appointment.
+Call our Allen and Plano, TX offices today to schedule an appointment.